No such thing as Difficult

 What time are we going?

 Even when she already knows the answers, the idea creates anxiety.
 Repeating explanations only frustrates us both, so I tell her as close to the time as possible, calmly and simply - never rushing, never alarming.
 I don’t mention anything unusual or remotely threatening, like a dementia review.
-I stick to things she finds normal and understandable.
+I stick to things she finds stress free and understandable.
 If a friend is visiting it’s because they were passing by not because the meeting had been booked.

 Wellbeing Over Expectations